Facebook Pixel

 • Diet:Consume warm, wholesome food such as ghee, almonds, milk, and whole grains.

-• Yoga & Exercise:Gentle yoga poses such as Bhujangasana, Vajrasana, and Tadasana help joint and spinal health.
+• Yoga & Exercise:Gentle yoga poses such as Bhujangasana, Vajrasana, and Tadasana support flexibility and gentle movement.

 • Hydration:Drink warm herbal teas and plenty of water.